furtherfurther/SAD-GLNet/README.md

-# A Global-Local Fusion Network with Similarity-Aware Focal Self-Distillation for Multimodal Emotion Recognition in Conversations
+# A Global-Local Fusion Network with Similarity-Aware Distillation for Multimodal Emotion Recognition in Conversations

 ## 🛠️ Setup